In order to file a marine insurance claim, it is necessary to submit the following documents by the policyholder –

-Even if you have a specific transit insurance, the procedure will remain the same.
+Even if you have specific transit insurance, the procedure will remain the same.

-Further, in case of theft and non-delivery of items, a FIR is required to be filed along with submitting the above listed documents.
+Further, in case of theft and non-delivery of items, then requires to file an FIR along with submitting the above-listed documents.

 Usually, there is a time window of one year for lodging a marine insurance claim from the date of loss.
 Though, it can vary as per the time.

-Once the claim is received by the insurer, a surveyor is appointed who will visit the site at which the cargo was lost or damaged and submit its report to the insurance company.
+Once the insurer receives the claim and appoints a surveyor who will visit the site and submit its report to the insurance company.

-In a situation where goods are completely damaged, partially missing or completely vanished, you would require submitting a damage, shortage or non-delivery certificate respectively.
-Along with this, you would require sending a copy of discharge voucher along with a letter of subrogation.
+In a situation where goods are completely damaged, partially missing, or completely vanished, you would require submitting a damage, shortage, or non-delivery certificate respectively.
+Along with this, you would require sending a copy of the discharge voucher along with a letter of subrogation.

-In this case, L.J Engineering had a specific transit insurance for its consignment, and therefore, the company approached the insurer for the claim settlement within ten days of the loss.
-In this case, the surveyor found that L.J Engineering did a good packaging of items, however, they came into the exposure of sea water and got damaged.
-In this case, the insurer asked L.J Engineering to submit the following documents in order to process the claim=
+In this case, L.J Engineering had specific transit insurance for its consignment.
+Therefore, the company approached the insurer for the claim settlement within ten days of the loss.
+In this case, the surveyor found that L.J Engineering did a good packaging of items, however, they came into the exposure of seawater and resulted in damage.
+In this case, the insurer asked L.J Engineering to submit the following documents in order to process the claim

 - A marine insurance claim form duly filled and signed